gumdropsteve/Harmonia/README.md

 From a business perspective, the cost of losing a random non-host user is probably less than the cost of losing a random host user.
 This can be derived by comparing the company's $200 reward for referring new place hosts and $150 reward for referring new experience hosts to the company's $0 reward for referring new users.

-On the other hand, what if the dispute is between a new host and a loyal non-host user?
-The tables may turn.

 So if the blame is not clear, or for any less innocent reason that justifies it, siding with the host -- or whichever side generates better revenue for the company -- by default would be a wise business decision.
 Even though it is not necessarily right.

-This simple example is just one of the numerous environments where 3rd party interest can unfairly alter how disagreements are settled.
+This simple example is just one of the numerous environments where 3rd party bias can unfairly alter how disagreements are settled.

 #### Trust Issue being Addressed - What do I think I have?
 Disputes are resolved in an honest and fair way without 3rd party (corporate) interests influencing outcomes.